St John's offers a supportive environment to its students

 Pastoral Care (Student Welfare)

 The Dean & Chaplain supports the College welfare structures by offering college members someone who will listen to their concerns, help them examine situations, offer advice or signpost.
 Andrew has no expectation that those who see him will have religious or Christian commitments, all are very welcome.

 JCR (Student Union)

 All junior members of College, including the Graduates, are members of the Junior Combination Room or JCR.

-The JCR Committee are an elected body of students who represent undergraduates in College to the College authorities.
+The JCR Committee is an elected body of students who represent undergraduates in College to the College authorities.
 They work to improve College for the students, and are always eager for students’ suggestions as to how this can be achieved.
-They also help play a role in looking after students with a Welfare and Equal Opportunities Officer, and they organise the Ents and Freshers week – a fun-packed week full of ice-breaking activities that help settle Freshers into College life!
+They also help play a role in looking after students with a Welfare and Equal Opportunities Officer, and they organise the Ents and Freshers week – a fun-packed week full of ice-breaking activities that help settle Freshers into College life.

 SBR (Graduate Union)